raynamharris/raynamharris.github.io/CV.md

 Education
 =========

-**The University of Texas at Austin** B.S.
+**The University of Texas at Austin.** B.S.
 Biochemistry, 2006

-**The University of Texas at Austin** Ph.D.
+**The University of Texas at Austin.** Ph.D.
 Cell and Molecular Biology, 2017

-**The University of California, Davis** Postdoctoral Researcher, Current
+**The University of California, Davis.** Postdoctoral Researcher, Current

 Honors and Awards
 ===========